rabbitmq/rabbitmq-website/docs/memory.md

  * [Monitoring](./monitoring)
  * [Resource Alarms](./alarms)

-Portions of this guide related to queue content paging to disk do not apply to classic queues v2 (CQv2), [quorum queues](./quorum-queues), [streams](./streams) and super streams (partitioned streams).
-All of them actively move data to disk and do not generally accumulate a significant backlog of messages in memory.

 ## Memory Threshold: What it is and How it Works {#threshold}

 RabbitMQ nodes can be provided with a memory footprint limit hint.
 If the node's memory footprint